QR Code and 2D Code Generator

 READ THIS FIRST:

 I am getting many questions about scanning the codes created on this generator.
 Most of them are about some problem with the scanner not detecting the content of the code properly.
-This generator follows established standards strictly and no scanner (yes, none of them) for any platform except Qrafter and Qrafter Pro for iPhone and iPad follows those standards completely.
+This generator follows established standards strictly and most scanner apps except Qrafter and Qrafter Pro for iOS don’t follow those standards completely.
 So, if you somehow end up with an unexpected result after scanning a code, it is because that your scanner was developed lousily.
 If you are on iOS, use Qrafter or Qrafter Pro for guaranteed standards compatibility.
 For other platforms, please contact the developers of your scanner app to tell them to start following the standards that were established for a reason.

 Select a Code Action: